moja-global/community-website/website/blog/2022-09-11-GSoC-2022-final-report-Radis-Toumpalidis.md

 ## Project Description 📌
   We applied MLOps techniques and tools to a complex scientific workflow s part of a community led, distributed carbon modelling platform.
 These techniques ensure reproducibility, which is the cornerstone of good science.

   In my proposal, the main concept  is to automate complicated and technically demanding tasks, as well as the corresponding reports,  that a moja-global contributor might face by using CI/CD tools for Machine Learning/Data Science projects.
 I propose a DVC repository (i.e.remote storage) to cache significant logs and outputs of simulations which is achieved with the [DVC pipeline](#dvc-pipelines-on-the-gcbm-module) for GCBM.Belize and Colombia repositories.
-Furthermore, I build a cloud storage repository on which we can use DVC's and CML's features to track, cache, compare, store and make flint-ready datasets there, thus making the datasets reproducible and interactive with the git repository that processes them.
+Furthermore, I build a cloud storage repository on which we can use DVC's and CML's features to track, cache, compare, store and make flint-ready datasets there, thus making the datasets reproducible and interactive with the git repository that processes them because spatial datasets have a lot of variability and a standardisation process is needed to achieve reproducibility.
 I believe I achieved that with the work I've done on the [Land Sector](#processing-the-land-sector-datasets) repository.
 Last but not least, I created a [CML Action](#cml-action-on-flintcloud) that generates a small summary/report from the execution of a simulation for the FLINTcloud platform as a numerical integration test, preventing breaking changes while under active development, and providing a useful template for new users to deploy their own FLINT services.

-  <sub>** flint-ready: prepare the dataset in vector format</sub>
+  <sub>** flint-ready: convert spatial datasets in into to a common format and coordinate system</sub>

 ### Tech Stacks Used
 | Purpose                                    | Tools and Technologies used |